tekknolagi/tekknolagi.github.com/_posts/2023-08-31-profile-guided-types.md

 I think the last step shouldn't need to exist.
 I think instead you and the language runtime have an ongoing dialogue:

-* The runtime tells you what parts of your code are hot, and maybe how to optimize them
+* The runtime tells you what parts of your code are hot, what parts are mucking up performance, and maybe how to optimize them
 * You modify the code
 * Repeat